phaserjs/phaser/README.md

 * Debug.currentAlpha wasn't being used to set the alpha of the Debug context at all (was always set to 1) but now updates the alpha of the Debug context before anything is rendered to it (thanks @wayfu #1888)
 * If the device is detected as a Windows Phone the renderer is automatically set to use Canvas, even if WebGL or AUTO was requested (thanks @ramarro123 #1706)
 * RandomDataGenerator.weightedPick has been tweaked slightly to allow for a more even distribution of weights.
 It still favors the earlier array elements, but will accurately include 'distance' elements as well (thanks @gingerbeardman #1751)
+* BitmapData.clear has 4 new optional parameters: x, y, width and height, that define the area to be cleared.
+If left undefined it works exactly the same as before and clears the entire canvas.

 ### Bug Fixes